India's United Breweries asks Vijay Mallya to step down from board

+* Third Point LLC takes share stake of 2.7 million shares in Rice Energy Inc - SEC filing

-United Breweries (UBBW.NS), India's top brewer which is part-owned by global giant Heineken NV (HEIN.AS), has asked liquor tycoon Vijay Mallya, its non-executive chairman, to step down from the board, the company said.
+Feb 9 United Breweries, India's top brewer and largely owned by global giant Heineken NV, has asked liquor tycoon Vijay Mallya, its non-executive chairman, to step down from the board.

 Mallya, mired in a growing series of legal battles following the collapse of his Kingfisher airline, was last month charged with conspiracy and fraud by India's Central Bureau of Investigation.